-We have received word that a number of people are receiving emails about settling their student loan debt.
-The way the scam currently works is people receive a non-specific email from a gmail account about settling their debt.
+We have received word that many people are receiving emails about settling their student loan debt.
+The way the scam currently works is people receive a non-specific email from a Gmail account about settling their debt.
 The email offers to settle the debt in full for a Green Dot Money Pak voucher.
-Long after the funds have been transferred do the unsuspecting borrowers realize that they have been the victim of fraud.
+Long after the funds have been transferred, do the unsuspecting borrowers realize that they have been the victim of fraud.

 What gives this particular scam away?

-Though student loan debt settlement is a real thing, especially in the case of defaulted or severely delinquent loans, lenders are not likely to contact you via gmail.
-As anyone who has fallen behind on their student loans knows, the preferred method of contact is phone.
-If lenders did wish to contact you via email, it would not be using a gmail account.
-Instead it would be an account that ended @salliemae.com or @wellsfargo.com If the email is coming from a ymail, hotmail, or gmail account; you can be certain it isn’t a real email from your lender.
+Though student loan debt settlement is a real thing, especially in the case of defaulted or severely delinquent loans, lenders are not likely to contact you via email.
+As anyone who has fallen behind on their student loans knows, the preferred method of contact is the phone.
+If lenders did wish to contact you via email, it would not be using a Gmail account.
+Instead, it would be an account that ended @salliemae.com or @wellsfargo.com.
+If the email is coming from a Ymail, Hotmail, or Gmail account; you can be certain it isn’t a real email from your lender.

 What to do if you receive a “settlement offer”?